Lakes and streams

 Lakes in sinkholes

-Many lakes in sinkholes are just gorgeous – water here often is lucid and occasional rays of Sun light the lakes in blue color.
+Many lakes in sinkholes are just gorgeous – the water here often is lucid and occasional rays of Sunlight the lakes in blue color.
 Such beautiful lakes are some cenotes in Mexico, such as X’kekén Cenote.

 Lakes with unusual ecosystems

-Almost every unusual lake has unusual ecosystem as well.
-But some are truly weird, such as Jellyfish Lake (Palau) – small lake with millions of jellyfish in it or Satonda Crater Lake (Indonesia) which in some aspects resembles Precambrian environments.
+Almost every unusual lake has an unusual ecosystem as well.
+But some are truly weird, such as Jellyfish Lake (Palau) – a small, unique lake with millions of jellyfish in it or Satonda Crater Lake (Indonesia) which in some aspects resembles Precambrian environments.